Animal and human rights boil down to one fundamental right: the right to be treated with respect as an individual with inherent value.

 - They plan their lives to some extent

 Poor Spot, in an unfamiliar place, is experiencing galactic levels of stress.
 And, in a moment of panic, Spot, unfortunately, bites someone.

 Knowing your animal is vital to avoid these situations, ultimately protecting you and your best buddy!

 We are animal advocates.

-While we’re powerless to stop clients from bringing their animals into unsafe situations, ESAD believes it’s vital to advocate for our clients while ensuring we’re also educating about the need for animal advocacy.
+While we’re powerless to stop clients from bringing their animals into unsafe situations, ESAD Intl. believes it’s vital to advocate for our clients while ensuring we’re also educating about the need for animal advocacy.

 Our therapeutic protocol includes routinely discussing human and animal welfare, as we’re motivated to keep everyone happy and safe.